-Aside from TV, limit your exposure to both offline and online feeds that constantly pushes buying frenzy.
+Aside from TV, limit your exposure to both offline and online feeds that constantly push buying frenzy.

 Prioritize Experiences Over Things

 Working is hard, we get that.
-And rest and relaxation and pampering ourselves improve our overall well-being and help us cope with the daily stress that we experience at our workplace.
+Rest relaxation and pampering ourselves improve our overall well-being and help us cope with the daily stress that we experience at our workplace.

 If you have a budget for treating yourself, I suggest that you spend your money on experiences than on material things.

 Instead of buying a designer label bag, why not go to someplace that you have never been to before?